 In 1995 my father asked me to help him produce his memoirs.
 This eventually led to a hardback book named Pennant Papers.
 I word processed the text, which was photocopied and then bound by Ottery bookbinders.
 My mother then asked that her Uncle's book King Blacksack and his Sword be reprinted.
-More family history followed, and finally another volume of reminiscences by my father and elder brother, named Insects in Amber.
-Along the way, I taught myself bookbinding.
-By this time, a name was required, and so Pennant Publishing was born on 1st January 2000.
+The original was photocopied and then printed and bound by me as a paperback (Perfect binding).More family history followed, and finally another volume of reminiscences by my father and elder brother, named Insects in Amber, which was printed and bound by a local print shop.